cablelabs/transparent-security/docs/int_header/INT_header.md

 The hop-by-hop INT header will follow the header as described in section 4.7.
 INT Hop-by-Hop Metadata Header Format in the current INT specification.

-* INT instructions are encoded as a bitmap in the 16 bit INT Instruction field and adds two new bits to include the MAC address of the origionating device:
+* INT instructions are encoded as a bitmap in the 16 bit INT Instruction field and adds two new bits to include the MAC address of the originating device:

-  * Transparent Secuirty the following bits:
+  * Transparent Security the following bits:
-  * bit0: 4 octect Switch ID which is unique accross the network
+  * bit0: 4 octet Switch ID which is unique across the network
-  * bit8: Originating Device MAC (Most signifigant 4 octets)
+  * bit8: Originating Device MAC (Most significant 4 octets)
-  * bit9: Originating Device MAC (Least signifigant 2 octets + 2 octets of 0 padding)
+  * bit9: Originating Device MAC (Least significant 2 octets + 2 octets of 0 padding)

-### Per Hop INT Metadata record (12 bytes)
+### Per-Hop INT Metadata record (12 bytes)

 This metadata will only contain one record and will not be updated on subsequent hops.

 Each metadata record corresponds to a bit filed in the instruction set and is 4 octets long.

-* Switch ID: Unique identifier for the swtich (4 octets)
+* Switch ID: Unique identifier for the switch (4 octets)
-* Originating Device MAC Most signifigant 4 octets (4 octets)
+* Originating Device MAC Most significant 4 octets (4 octets)
-* Originating Device MAC least signifigant 2 octets + 2 octets of reserved padding (4 octets)
+* Originating Device MAC least significant 2 octets + 2 octets of reserved padding (4 octets)

-On the customer's gateway, the gateway enters it's ID as the switch ID and it inserts the originating devices MAC address.
+On the customer's gateway, the gateway enters its ID as the switch ID and it inserts the originating devices MAC address.

-If the INT header is created on a swtich inside the head end.
-This occurs when a header is not adding on the customer premises.
+If the INT header is created on a switch inside the head end.
+This occurs when a header is not added at the customer premises.
 Two entries are added, one for the gateway device.
-In a DOCSIS network this is the cable modem.
+In a DOCSIS network, this is the cable modem.

-On subsequent hops where it isn't connected to the originating device or the originating device is not know, 0xFFFFFFFF be  will inserted in the two "Originating Device MAC" records.
+On subsequent hops where it isn't connected to the originating device or the originating device is not know, 0xFFFFFFFF will be inserted in the two "Originating Device MAC" records.

 ## Examples